AutomateSecOps/EDgaR-Utility/README.md

 NIST updated the Cybersecurity Framework (CSF).

 They introduced the Govern function as the glue to the other functions of risk management:

 - Identify,
 - Protect,
 - Detect,
 - Respond,
 - and Recover.

 Governance creates a framework taliored to support the organization's critical mission.
 To ensure daily operations in the event of a cyber incident, business continuity plans, infosec policies and standards are created for resiliency.
-Cyber risk management provides a means to manage business risk.
-Compliance is the means to ensure adherence to the infosec standards and policies to build resilency.

 ### Identify - The CrowdStrike Asset Discovery API Endpoint
-If an organization cannot identify an asset, it cannot protect it.
+If an organization cannot identify an asset, it cannot protect it, even if there is governance.

 To assist with identifying assets in their environment, CrowdStrike created the Asset Discovery API endpoint.

 This API endpoint discovers "unmanaged" endpoints.